Thinking about getting the Landyachtz Dinghy?

 I’ve always loved the built-in spacers approach because changing wheels or taking the bearings out to clean is way less of a headache since you don’t have to worry about lining up the spacers or keeping track of them.
-There are starting to be more and more companies switching to the built-in spacer bearings.
+There are starting to be more and more companies switching to built-in spacer bearings.

-The trucks are Polar Bear 130mms, which is the same width of the deck, right around 8.5 inches.
-The first time I’ve ever rode Bear trucks was probably 7ish years ago when I got my Loaded Tan Tien.
+The Dinghy comes with 130mm Polar Bear trucks, which is the same width as the deck, right around 8.5 inches.
+The first time I rode Bear trucks was probably 7ish years ago when I got my Loaded Tan Tien.
 I’ve never had any issues with those trucks besides some hardware rust which is common since they’re so old.

 I can’t say enough good things about Bear trucks – they honestly offer a high-quality truck at a decent price point.

 There’s also a quarter-inch riser pad under the truck to help with wheelbite and in my experience, I haven’t got any wheelbite, so they do their job.

 The bushings are colored a greyish blue, which basically matches the color of the deck.
-I’m not too sure what the duro of these bushings are, they don’t list it on their website so it’s hard to tell.
+I’m not too sure what the durometer of these bushings are, they don’t list it on their website so it’s hard to tell.

 The bushings do squeak but that’s normal with any new board, you just gotta give it some time to break in.

 Nothing really stood out about them, I was able to do smooth carves without anything noticeable, so that’s a pass in my book.
-I’ve never been one to tinker with bushings, but I know there are a lot of people out there that do, so if you’re concerned about the duro, I’d send Landyachtz a message.
+I’ve never been one to tinker with bushings, but I know there are a lot of people out there that do, so if you’re concerned about the durometer, I’d send Landyachtz a message.

 In every review, I try my best to gather my thoughts and go over a few things I like and dislike.